 Phone: 732-246-4449 ex.
 1

-Stephanie began working with CASA in Middlesex County in February 2015 after spending three years working as an Advocate Coordinator in two large urban CASA programs.
+Stephanie Brown began working with CASA of Middlesex County in February 2015 after spending three years working as an Advocate Coordinator in two large urban CASA programs.
 Prior to that, she was a caseworker for Child Protective Services in Texas.
-Her Bachelor’s Degree is in Psychology and her Master’s Degree is in Social Work.
-She is a Licensed Social Worker.
-She spends most of her time at CASA recruiting volunteers, fundraising, and marketing the organization.
-Ultimately, her intent is to support the volunteers and children from every angle possible!
+Her Bachelor’s Degree in Psychology is from Linfield College in Oregon and her Master’s Degree in Social Work, with a focus on Community and Administrative Leadership, is from the University of Texas.
+While at the University of Texas, Stephanie completed the Nonprofit Portfolio program through the RGK Center for Philanthropy and Community Service.
+Stephanie is a Licensed Social Worker.
+In her current role as the Executive Director of CASA of Middlesex County, Stephanie spends most of her time supporting staff, fundraising, and collaborating with the board, as we continue developing and improving the quality and quantity of services provided to kids.

 Senior Program Coordinator